Odette-International-Ltd/transport-track-and-trace-api/use cases/LoadingConfirmation.md

-# Use Case Loading Confirmation issued by Ship-from
+# Use Case Loading Confirmation for Shipment issued by Ship-from

 Use-case | Loading confirmation
 -----------|---------------------